RyanHangZhou/tensorflow-LG-GAN/README.md

     @inproceedings{zhou2020lg,
-      title={LG-GAN: Label Guided Adversarial Network for Flexible Targeted Attack of Point Cloud-based Deep Networks}, author={Zhou, Hang and Chen, Dongdong and Liao, Jing and Zhang, Weiming and Dong, Xiaoyi and Liu, Kunlin and Hua, Gang and Yu, Nenghai}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={10356--10365},
+      title={LG-GAN: Label Guided Adversarial Network for Flexible Targeted Attack of Point Cloud-based Deep Networks}, author={Zhou, Hang and Chen, Dongdong and Liao, Jing and Zhang, Weiming and Chen, Kejiang and Dong, Xiaoyi and Liu, Kunlin and Hua, Gang and Yu, Nenghai}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={10356--10365},
       year={2020}